 That shows One Nation at 7.9%, breathing down the neck of the Greens.
 Trouble in the senate, I think.
 Also Labor’s primary vote is almost on a par with the LNP.

 Turnbull, while he is still comfortably ahead of Shorten on ‘better PM’, has seen his personal standing plummeting from the stratosphere to below Shorten’s.
-He is not a net -25, compared to Shorten’s -16:
+He is on a net -25, compared to Shorten’s -16:

 The slide started in earnest in February which happens to be when Turnbull said Labor’s negative gearing plans would “smash” house prices.
 As Lenore Taylor said, Turnbull’s claim that Labor will ‘smash’ house prices shows evidence-free politics is back.
 See also my post Negative gearing: the election scare campaign continues.